Syncleus/aparapi/README.md

 For support please use [Gitter](https://gitter.im/Syncleus/aparapi) or the [official Aparapi mailing list](https://groups.google.com/d/forum/aparapi).

 Please file bugs and feature requests on [Github](https://github.com/Syncleus/aparapi/issues).

+Aparapi conforms to the [Semantic Versioning 2.0.0](http://semver.org/spec/v2.0.0.html) standard.
+That means the version of a release isnt arbitrary but rather describes how the library interfaces have changed.
+Read more about it at the [Semantic Versioning page](http://semver.org/spec/v2.0.0.html).

 ## Related Projects